Have you ever asked the question “why do bad things happen to good people?” Or (even more confusingly) “why do good things happen to bad people?”

 The truth is, the universe isn’t punishing or rewarding anyone.
 Again, I’ll say it again for more effect: the universe isn’t punishing or rewarding anyone.

 The universe is only ever responding to your thoughts through the Law of Attraction.
 You get what you expect, regardless of how good or bad you are.
 That’s it.
 If you expect that “good” things are going to happen to you, it doesn’t matter if you are mean or nasty.
 Your expectations will still yield positive results.

 The same is true in reverse.
 You may be the nicest, kindest and most helpful person, but if you have negative expectations about how things are going to turn out in life, that is what you will get.

 So, although we have been taught that we should be good and do good by others to get good things, what really matters is what we think will happen to us.
 This is why we all know a few “bad apples” who have the best luck, and a few “good apples” who are always getting beat up by life’s circumstances.

-For example, I have a personal friend who is one of the nicest, kindest, and most generous people I know.
+For example, I have a personal friend who is one of the nicest, kindest and most generous people I know.
 She’s absolutely wonderful.
-However, she always seems to be getting sick, she has money problems, relationships issues and problems at work.
+However, she always seems to be getting sick, she has money problems, relationship issues, and problems at work.

 Why does this friend suffer so much?
 Well, she’s always talking about her bad luck and her problems.
 She’s always worried about the future.
 She’s always concerned about how things are going to turn out.
 Therefore, the universe delivers her a reality that is chock-full of bad luck, worry, and concern.